 You ultrarunners are awesome.
 I can't get enough of you.
 What should I do?

 - Everyone loves us.
-Feel free to stop by Camp Twin Bikini (TBD by placement) to check out the map, the race results, stick your head through a face cut out, attend the Librarian Cocktail Party, have a letter written, or more.
+Feel free to stop by Pink Lightning (TBD by placement) to check out the map, the race results, and drink hydrating beverages with us.
 We love you too!

 50k is way too long, but I like to run.